Fire and rescue services

 More information:

-You're at risk of altitude sickness if you travel above 2500m.
+If you travel above 2500 m, you're at risk of altitude sickness.
 The risk is higher the quicker you ascend.

-Altitude sickness can be life threatening.
-It can affect anyone, even people who are physically fit.
+Altitude sickness can be life-threatening.
+It can affect anyone, even if you're physically fit.

 You're at higher risk if: